psevestre/openid-fapi/Financial_API_WD_CIBA.md

 ### 7.4 Loss of fruad markers to FI

 In a redirect-based flow, the FI can collect useful fraud markers from the user-agent.
 In a [CIBA] flow the separation of consumption and authentication devices reduces the data that can be collected.
-This could reduce the effectiveness of an FI's frauid detection system.
+This could reduce the effectiveness of an FI's fraud detection system.

 ## 8. Privacy Considerations